frontendpatterns/frontendpatterns.dev/src/content/patterns/feature-toggle.md

 ## Solution

-Apply the Feature Toggle pattern by conditionally enabling or disabling features without code deployments, and reinforce it with concise examples or tests.
+Conditionally enabling or disabling features without code deployments.
 For example, add a lint rule that rejects feature-flag commits without the cleanup task attached.